igwgames/nes-starter-kit/guide/section_5/writing_assembly_functions.md

 void __fastcall__ set_random_seed(int seed);
 ```

-These are almost normal function definitions, except for the `__fastcall__` definition.
+These are almost normal function definitions, except for the `__fastcall__` annotation.
 Don't miss this!
 It
 tells the compiler how your function will use the registers.
 Also, don't use `__fastcall__` with C functions.
 This will confuse the compiler.